 The German Banking Act and Securities Trading Act apply if the foreign financial institution actively targets the German market (eg, sending letters to potential clients, making phone calls to clients, setting up meetings with clients, having a website targeted at a German audience).
 In contrast, approaches at the initiative of the client are not subject to the German Bank Act and the Securities Trading Act.
-Also, existing customer relationships can be used for offering services to such customers.
-This concept of market access will slightly change with MiFID II from 2018 onwards.
+This concept of market access will remain under MiFID II from 2018 onwards.